ifip-summerschool/ifip-summerschool.github.io/_pages/registration.md

 [https://epay.uio.no/shop/order-create.html?projectStepId=5206909](https://epay.uio.no/shop/order-create.html?projectStepId=5206909).

-**Please note that the deadline for registration is June 25th, 2023.**
+**Please note that the extended deadline for registration is July 14th, 2023.**

 For each accepted abstract, at least one of the authors must register for participation before that deadline in order to be included in the final programme.